 Reserves Circulation (same for all borrowers)

-2 hour intervals until 2 hours before library closes.
-At that time, overnight circulation, due back 1 hour after library opens the next day.
+- Reserves materials circulate for 2 hour intervals.
+Items circulate overnight 2 hours before library closes.
+Books that circulate overnight are due back 1 hour after the library opens the following day.

 Any borrower with more than $99 in fines or replacement fees will have borrowing privileges suspended at all Columbia libraries.